 There are public toilets at the cafe next to the start that open from 8:30am that is always welcome addition to us parkrun tourists!

-The post run Finsbury park cafe has a great buzz about it with all the park runners merrily chatting above there running adventures with a great community feel to the place!
+The post run Finsbury park cafe has a great buzz about it with all the park runners merrily chatting above their running adventures with a great community feel to the place!

 I would like to thank Alison and her team of volunteers for giving us all a warm welcome today in such cold conditions!
 First for me on this challenge was a lovely selfie with top volunteers!
 Special mention to the marshals on the course stationed at the top of the first incline, love the music guys!!! 🙂